 Many moms have heard about the latest and greatest thing in saving energy around the house, but not all of them understand it.
 In fact, a surprising number of people don’t even know that there is such a thing as saving energy at home.
 But I am here to tell you that there is such a thing, and it does not involve buying some new high tech item.
 Instead, you can start by changing the way you are currently heating your home with the help of a thermostat.

 Many people have the wrong impression of an HVAC system.
 For example, they think it stops their warm air from coming in and out of their house.
 This is simply not true.
 Energy savers are much more than an addition to your heating unit.

 Well-functioning HVAC System

 Along with better energy efficiency, a good system also employs smart insulation.
+For example, bubble foil insulation is really efficient these days, and it makes it really easy to control temperature inside pretty much any structure.
 This means that the proper insulation levels are met to keep the inside of your home cooler in the summer and warmer in the winter.
-This can save you big dollars by making your heating and cooling costs more efficiently.
-In fact, some HVAC contractors can provide an analysis and estimate on what it will cost you over the next year if you keep using the old fashioned insulation that does not work well.
+This can save you big dollars by making your heating and cooling costs more efficient.
+In fact, some HVAC contractors can provide an analysis and estimate on what it will cost you over the next year if you keep using the old-fashioned insulation that does not work well.
 It may surprise you to know that this type of insulation can actually be more expensive than new technology.